chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   - **profile stereotypes inferred user model**

-  - In our system about traveller system we have v little information about the user we decide which trigger decide stereotype from several stereo we combine and come up with an inferred user model
+  - In our system about traveller system we have very little information about the user we decide which trigger decide stereotype from several stereo we combine and come up with an inferred user model